 Utilize Tree-Free Alternatives & Biodegradables

-Sustainable packaging involves moving away from petroleum-based products as much as possible, reducing reliance on plastics.
-It also includes using tree-free alternatives, such as sugarcane board, hemp, and recycled cotton fibers.
+Sustainable packaging involves moving away from petroleum-based products as much as possible, reducing reliance on plastics (though they still have a place).
+Green design also includes using other alternatives, such as sugarcane board, hemp, cotton, casein (a milk-based protein), recycled cotton fibers, and post-consumer recycled paper.

 In addition to partnering with packaging companies focused on sustainability, you ought to consider all the ways your labeling might communicate this green commitment to consumers, such as explicitly stating “produced with 100% post-consumer recycled materials” on your materials.